Louisiana Cerebral Palsy Legal Help

 If you’re in Louisiana and would like to talk to a cerebral palsy lawyer about your case free of charge, call us at 1-855-833-3707.

 Cerebral palsy is caused by damage to the brain before, during, or immediately after birth, and is usually discovered a few months (or even years) later.
-This damages is most-often caused by oxygen starvation, asphyxia, or other trauma during the birthing process.
+This damage is most often caused by oxygen starvation, asphyxia, or other trauma during the birthing process.
 This damage or trauma to the brain during its development manifests itself in many ways, including difficulty moving about or communicating.

 Symptoms of CP